Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920

-Our second contribution is a dataset obtained using the pipeline we develop, capturing detailed information on individuals and families who moved within Finland between 1800 and 1920.
+Our second contribution is a dataset obtained using the pipeline we developed, capturing detailed information on individuals and families who moved within Finland between 1800 and 1920.
+This dataset is openly available through Zenodo\footnote{https://zenodo.org/records/15606656}, ensuring transparency, reproducibility, and accessibility for future research.
 In total, the dataset constitutes over six million entries extracted from approximately 200,000 images of church migration records.
 These records provide a basis for studying internal migration trends and examining the social, economic, and health-related effects of mobility in historical contexts.
 Furthermore, once the dataset has been linked with other historical sources --- such as records of births, deaths, and diseases --- it can contribute to research on how mobility contributed to the spread of infectious diseases like smallpox, measles, and pertussis \citep{Briga2022The,ketola2021Town,nitsch2025The}.
 It also supports research on broader topics such as economic development, urbanization, and transformations in rural communities.
 If combined with census data or tax registers, the dataset can enable longitudinal studies of demographic change.
 The dataset is openly available, aiming to support future research into population movement, demographic change, and regional development using historical records.
 It can also support reconstructing individual life courses and family histories.

 In the following, we describe the full process of developing the pipeline and the dataset, from digitizing and transcribing historical sources to structuring and validating the data.